gi0cann/pandushi/README.md

 ## Wish list

+- [x] Add option to scan data to a file by passing file:// URI on the command line.
+- [x] Add option to scan data to mongodb by passing mongodb:// URI on the command line.
-- [ ] Add option to scan data to a file or to elasticsearch based on the URI passed to the task.Run method. file:// for file saving to a file and elastic:// for saving to elasticsearch.
+- [ ] Add option to scan data to elasticsearch by passing elastic:// URI on the command line.
+- [ ] Add option to scan data to an REST API by passing http:// URI on the command line.
 - [ ] Build front-end to analyze the scan data

 ## TODO